e-conomic/vml-docs/docs/autosuggest2.md

 # AutoSuggest 2.0

-AutoSuggest 2.0 is a complete rewrite of AutoSuggest - it is not backward compatible with the previous versions - but very similar in spirit.

 !!!
 Beta release
 | AutoSuggest 2.0 is currently in beta.
 This means we believe that the API will stay in it's current form